PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Experiments

 \subsection{Ablation Study}

-We conduct ablation studies on our multi-view generation model by comparing against the following ablated variants to validate the contributions of key components: 1) Model w/o view packing, where the conditional and target multi-view grids are na\"ively tiled instead of compactly packed; 2) Model w/o two-stage generation, which excludes the guidance $I_{\rm MV}$ from \eref{equ: stage2}; and 3) Model using a DINOv2-S \cite{DINOv224} encoder for the control image instead of the VAE encoder from Infinity \cite{Infinity25}; and 4) Model w/o the domain embedding, where the transformer is equipped with two output heads to generate two token maps at the same time.
-All variants are trained at a resolution of $224\times 336$ for 6,000 steps under identical settings, except for the ablated component, and their results are not super-resolved in the UV space.
-The results are summarized in \tref{tab: ablation}.
-Our view packing technique greatly enhances the quality of generated texture by increasing the effective resolution in generation, and thus the detail of the back-projected UV textures.
-Other proposed strategies, including two-stage generation, encoding spatially-aligned control with frozen VAE and projection, and the domain embedding, also improve our method.
+We conducted an ablation study on our multi-view generation model by comparing it to the following ablated variants to validate the contributions of key components: \begin{enumerate} \item Model without view packing, where the conditional and target multi-view grids are naively tiled instead of compactly packed. \item Model without two-stage generation, excluding the guidance $I_{\rm MV}$ from \eref{equ: stage2}. \item Model using a DINOv2-S encoder for the control image instead of the VAE encoder from Infinity. \item Model without the domain embedding, in which the transformer is equipped with two output heads to generate two token maps at the same time. \end{enumerate} All variants were trained at a resolution of $224\times 336$ under identical settings, except for the ablated component. \tref{tab: ablation} makes a comparison of metrics and \fref{fig: ablation} provides a visual comparison.
+We observe that the proposed view packing allows more detailed texture using the same generation budget, and the incorporation of the first stage also provides richer texture.
+Encoding spatially-aligned control with frozen VAE and using domain embedding for multi-domain output also improves our method.